-To avoid this, you must strive for clarity in your writing in order to distinguish between when you are presenting your own ideas (typically by using first-person pronouns like "1", "me", "my", etc.) and when you are presenting someone else's ideas (by properly citing the source).
-Keep in mind, this includes the ideas of your classmates and any assistance you receive from the Center for Excellence in Writing (CEW) and from me.
-Please the see the course Formatting Requirements (posted online) for more information on how to properly cite the claims and ideas of others on your unit exams.
+To avoid this, you must strive for clarity in your writing in order to distinguish between when you are presenting your own ideas (typically by using first-person pronouns like "I", "me", "my", etc.) and when you are presenting someone else's ideas (by properly citing the source).
+Keep in mind, this includes the ideas of your classmates and any assistance you receive from the Center for Excellence on how to properly cite the claims and ideas of others on your unit exams.